From toddlers to teens, the most effective tool to help start the school year right is . . .

 If you have a routine chart you’d be willing to share, please send me a picture!
 I’m always on the lookout for great examples.

-Routines and routine charts are one of many tools we will learn and practice in the interactive, on-line class starting September 27, Peaceful Parents, Cooperative Kids: shift from conflict and chaos to cooperation and calm in 8 weeks.
+Routines and routine charts are one of many tools we will learn and practice in the interactive, on-line class starting Sept 28, Peaceful Parents, Cooperative Kids: shift from conflict and chaos to cooperation and calm in 8 weeks.
 I’ll be closing enrollment soon; please sign up now or share this with friends you know!